hnyu/taac/README.md

-# TASAC: Temporally abstract soft actor-critic for continuous control
+# TAAC: Temporally abstract actor-critic for continuous control

-This repo contains the experiment configuration files for training TASAC on 5 categories of 14 continuous control tasks as done in the report
+This repo contains the experiment configuration files for training TAAC on 5 categories of 14 continuous control tasks as done in the report

-> TASAC: Temporally Abstract Soft Actor-Critic for Continuous Control, Yu et al., arXiv 2021.
+> TAAC: Temporally Abstract Actor-Critic for Continuous Control, Yu et al., arXiv 2021.

 ## Installation